This USA Bucketlist covers every major attraction and destination the US has to offer. We also include some must-eats too!

 Along the Mississippi River, you will find the Acadia National Park; known for its dark sky, Cadillac Mountain and sandy beach.
 Visit here if you love to stargaze and hike through stunning, untouched nature.

 Visit the park in late spring and fall for pleasant weather or head here in September to avoid the crowds.
 Aim to spend at least 3 days in Acadia, exploring the nearby towns and villages during your visit.

 Don’t miss the Park Loop Road for scenic views then take in the carved rock at Thunder Hole.
 Cycle or walk along the Carriage Roads and cool off at the Jordan Pond House restaurant.
 Head to the highest point of the park (Cadillac Mountain) or challenge yourself with the Beehive Trail.

 There is something so tranquil about Central Park, even though it is estimated that up to 42 million people visit every year.
 Perhaps it is because it is an escape from the busy NYC scene but personally, I love strolling through the park, visiting the historic landmarks and finding gorgeous viewpoints along the way.

-This little island off Cape Cod is a quiet haven which is only accessible by boat and air.
-Visit in the summer to enjoy the village, beaches, nature, preserve, well-known Gay Head Lighthouse and wander around the harbour.
+This little island of Cape Cod is a quiet haven that is only accessible by boat and air.
+The ferry takes around 95 minutes, depending on the tide.
+Visit in the summer to enjoy the village, beaches, nature, preserve, and well-known Gay Head Lighthouse and wander around the harbor.

 Known as a lesser version of Vegas, Atlantic City is a great place to unwind and not only enjoy the casinos but visit the iconic Boardwalk and large beaches as well as the nightclubs, health resorts, spas, and the Steel Pier.